-The Port is not authorized to discharge snow or snow melt directly to waters of the U.S. The Port's snow storage and disposal practices are authorized under this permit when such practices are operated using appropriate BMPs.
+The Port is not authorized to discharge snow or snow melt directly to waters of the U.S. or directly to the MS4, with the exception of freshly fallen snow from the docks into the inlet.
+The Port's snow storage and disposal practices are authorized under this permit when such practices are operated using appropriate BMPs.
 Storm water controls and BMPs may include silt fencing, straw wattles, detention basins, dikes, berms, ditches, and vegetative buffers.
 BMPs will be designed, operated, and maintained to prevent and reduce pollutants in the discharges to the MEP to avoid excursions above water quality standards (WQS) in the receiving water.
 All snow removal contractors will be familiar with these guidelines prior to snow removal at the responsibility of the Stakeholder (Table 3-9).